 This is the name that your email will appear to come from.

-As a new account you won't be able to change this - but later you can upgrade to have a customised domain name to send from.
+As a new account, you won't be able to change this address initially - but you do have the choice to upgrade to a customised domain name to send from.

 Optional forwarding address

-If someone replies to your campaign, the replies will be stored in our system - you can access these through the reporting section.
-If you enter an email address here, the replies will be forwarded to this address.
+If someone replies to your campaign, they'll be stored in our system - and you can access these replies through the reporting section.
+If you enter an email address here, any replies will be forwarded to this address.

 Enter a tag or multiple tags to assign to your campaign (such as 'newsletters' or 'offers', for instance).
 This will enable you to group campaigns together using tags, allowing you to then filter your campaigns in reports and listings, making it easy to isolate these groups.

-As you enter these, you'll see the inbox preview update to show how it all might appear in someone's email inbox.
+As you enter these details, you'll see the inbox preview update to show how it all might appear in someone's email inbox.

 When you're happy with the settings, click Save & continue to start working on your campaign content.

 Advanced options in the campaign setup page